 1 1/2 cups diced fresh mozzarella

 1. Preheat oven to 375 degrees.
-In a large saute pan, add 1 tablespoons of olive oil and fresh spinach over medium heat.
+In a large sauté pan, add 1 tablespoon of olive oil and fresh spinach over medium heat.
 Cook spinach for 4 minutes, until it is completely wilted.
 Sprinkle spinach with a pinch of salt and pepper, and place it in a bowl to cool.
 If you are using frozen spinach, skip this step.

 2. Boil pasta shells in a large stock pot for 10 minutes, drain.
 Place cooled or defrosted spinach in a kitchen towel, and twist to remove any excess water.
 Do this step several times to get spinach as dry as possible.
 Place spinach on a cutting board and chop finely.
 Reserve spinach for later.